Medical Internship in Goa India

 Facilities at the hospital include an x-ray room, operating theatre, an A&E room, and adult patient’s room, a paediatric patient’s room and a critical ward.
 During your time at the project you will be able to choose between carrying out a rotational practice in all the areas of the hospital, or to focus on one for the entirety of your stay.
 After working for a week, you will have a feedback session.
 This will be an opportunity to receive constructive advice from colleagues, to share your professional ideas and findings with the local staff and to give suggestions to improve the functionality of the hospital.

-In your first week, Monday will begin with an introductory meeting with the staff where you will discuss the expectations for the direct role you will have at the project.
+Monday will begin with an introductory meeting with the staff where you will discuss the expectations for the direct role you will have at the project.
 As well as meeting staff, you will find out about equipment and the current operating procedures used at the hospital.
 If it’s not your first week, you will be familiar with tasks, both general and specific and will immediately begin carrying them out to meet the changing needs of the hospital.

 Tuesday to Friday